Go Serverless with Kubeless!

 serverless deploy

-10. To check the logs of function, use the following command:
+10. To check the logs of the function, use the following command:

 serverless logs -f test

-Kubernetes is an open source platform which enables you to deploy containerized applications, scale them on the go and reduce the hardware requirement.
-So, Kubernetes was a perfect system to build a serverless solution and kubeless didn’t disappoint us.
+Kubernetes is an open-source platform that enables you to deploy containerized applications, scale them on the go, and reduce hardware requirements.
+So, Kubernetes was a perfect system for building a serverless solution, and Kubeless didn’t disappoint us.
 With kubeless, you can create apps in minutes which will allow us to concentrate more on the development part rather than the architecture.
-And as kubeless uses Kubernetes primitive, so there is no need of additional API server or API router/gateway, which means you don’t need to worry about provisioning of servers.
+And as Kubeless uses Kubernetes primitive, so there is no need for an additional API server or API router/gateway, which means you don’t need to worry about the provisioning of servers.